 5. It Causes Diarrhea

 Too much of even a good thing is bad.
 Pineapple contains fiber, which aids digestion, but an excess of the fruit leads to issues like vomiting and diarrhea.9 Drink plenty of water if you suffer from such issues.
 Visit the doctor if your condition does not improve in a few hours, or if it gets worse.
-You will be able to prevent these digestive issues if you stick to the recommended daily intake of 1 to 2 cups of the fruit per day.
+You will be able to prevent these digestive issues if you stick to

 6. Unripe Pineapple Is Dangerous